Xray-OS/xray_os/README.md

 # xray_os
 This is the iso build folder for Xray_OS.

-Don't care about reading, just want to download the ISO just now?
+Don't care about reading, just want to download the ISO right now?

 Here you go..
 !IMPORTANT BEFORE YOU DOWNLOAD!: